matthewKeville/proximity/readme.md

 ## Viewing events

+***Note : proximity stores event data in a sqlite3 database named `app.db` so you can interact with that directly if desired.***

 If you want to check event data interactively you have 2 views at your disposal.

 **Json view**